 Islam, State, and Modernity: Mohammed Abed Al-Jabri and the Future of the Arab World

-Islam, State, and Modernity: Mohammed Abed Al-Jabri and the Future of the Arab World is a new ARDD book, authored by Dr. Zaid Eyadat, Francesca Corrao, and Mohammed Hashas.
+Islam, State, and Modernity: Mohammed Abed al-Jabri and the Future of the Arab World is the title of the new book edited by ARDD's chairman of the board, Dr. Zaid Eyadat, along with Dr. Francesca M. Corrao and Dr. Mohammed Hashas.

 Available at Palgrave Macmillan, it “offers the first comprehensive introduction to Moroccan philosopher and social theorist Mohammed Abed al-Jabri and his relevance to the “Arab Spring.”